supratik1/FuSION/Linux/README.md

    ​ `bison --version` // verify installation

 4. Navigate to the `Linux` directory and run the following command to build the tool.
-The executable called `fusion` is generated in the build sub-directory created under `Linux`.

    ​ `make`

+  The executable called `fusion` is generated in the `Linux` directory.